 Make sure you know what your rights are, and make sure someone you trust knows where you are at all times.

-The UM Spectrum Center (3200 Michigan Union) is also the main LGBTQ resource on campus that can help students identify valuable resources and support services.
+The UM Spectrum Center (3200 Michigan Union) is also the main LGBTQ+ resource on campus that can help students identify valuable resources and support services.
 They can be reached by email at email@example.com, or by phone at 734.763.4186.
 CGIS students may find especially useful information on the Spectrum Center's International page.
-It is strongly recommended that students familiarize themselves with the website of the Rainbow Special Interest Group of the National Association of Foreign Study Advisors (NAFSA).

 LGBTQ and similarly-identified students who are not familiar with the legal status and the attendant cultural attitudes of sexual orientation in the host country might consider purchasing the most current edition of one of the various gay and lesbian international reference guides before departing.
-New York University (NYU) also offers a location specific, student-to-student LGBT guide written by NYU students.
+New York University (NYU) also offers a location specific, student-to-student LGBTQ+ guide written by NYU students, and you can find details about LGBTQ+ rights by country and region at the Equaldex Knowledge Base.

 Racial and ethnic identities abroad